-Washington House allocates $2.2 billion in COVID funding
+Washington House allocates $2.2 billion in coronavirus funding

 There’s $365 million for the Department of Commerce, for several efforts related to housing and rental assistance; $240 million in Working Washington grants for small businesses, with a higher cap and more flexibility than in the original bill.

-Among other efforts funded are $65 million for the Washington Immigrant Relief Fund and $50 million in financial support for child care providers.
+Among other efforts funded are $65 million for the Washington Immigrant Relief Fund and $50 million in financial support for child-care providers.

 The House also passed a separate bill Monday that’s part of the package.
 It would reclaim over $400 million in CARES Act money previously spent on increased vendor rates within the Department of Social and Health Services (DSHS) to spend now.
 The bill — passed unanimously — uses about $164 million from the state’s “rainy-day fund” to pay for those increased rates, and Medicaid matching funds make up for the difference.